xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 ### Get logged user information

-If you want to get information from the logged user, just run this piece of code
+If you want to get information from the logged user, just run this snippet of code:

 ```jsx
 try {